 The third ingredient is chicken meal.
 Chicken meal is considered a meat concentrate and contains nearly 300% more protein than fresh chicken.

-The fourth ingredient includes turkey meal, another protein-rich meat concentrate.
+The fourth ingredient is turkey meal, another protein-rich meat concentrate.

 The fifth ingredient is barley.
 Barley is a starchy carbohydrate supplying fiber and other healthy nutrients.
 However, aside from its energy content, this cereal grain is of only modest nutritional value to a dog.